-- Council resources are released in accordance with the Council's approved procedures and budgets; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - > The correct expense codes have been applied to invoices when processed; and - VAT has been appropriately identified and coded to the control account for periodic recovery.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - > The correct expense codes have been applied to invoices when processed; and - ➤ VAT has been appropriately identified and coded to the control account for periodic recovery.

-We have undertaken a test-check of payments in order to ensure compliance with the above criteria, and are pleased to note evidence of clear coding and authorisation for payment by both Senior Officers and Councillors.
+We have undertaken a test-check of payments in order to ensure compliance with the above criteria, and note evidence of clear coding and authorisation for payment by the Deputy Clerk, with evidence of Councillor approval via email.